Jefferywan/CMPINF0010-Lab/README.md

     Otherwise, it will do nothing.

 Example:
-    Please give me your name:
+    Please give me your name:\n
-User input: Alan
+User input: Alan\n
-    If you want to print it -> type in 1;
+    If you want to print it -> type in 1;\n
-    If you want do nothing -> type in 2
+    If you want do nothing -> type in 2 \n
-User input: 1
+User input: 1\n
-System output(print): Your name is: Alan
+System output(print): Your name is: Alan \n

 Why I choose this license: